Snoop Dogg’s Grandson, Kai Love, Dies 10 Days After Birth To Son Corde Broadus

 TMZ is unfortunately reporting that tragedy has struck the Snoop Dogg family.
 According to reports, Snoop Dogg, whose real name is Calvin Cordozar Broadus Jr., lost his grandchild Kai Love only ten days after his birth.

-Kai Love was the son of Snoop’s son Corde Broadus and born on September 15.
+Kai Love was born on September 15 to Snoop’s son Corde Broadus.
 Kai was Broadus’s third child, along with son Zion and daughter Eleven.
 He was the fifth grandchild for Snoop.

 Kai was reportedly still in the neonatal intensive care unit at the hospital when he passed away.
 Broadus confirmed the news on Instagram in a heartbreaking post.